What is Option Trading

 What is Option Trading?

-One can buy or sell stocks, ETFs etc. at a fixed price over a certain period of time by online trading options.
+One can buy or sell stocks, ETFs etc. at a fixed price over a certain period by online trading options.
 This method of online trading also gives buyers the flexibility not to purchase the security at the defined price or date.

 Call and Put Options